I'm a hard worker, but not in summer. In summer I'm lazy.

 Divide the mixture and scoop it into the halved tomatoes.
 Refrigerate 30 minutes before serving.

-Uncork the chilled Chardonnay and put your feet up, it's summer and you deserve a break after all this hard work.
+Uncork the chilled Sauvignon and put your feet up, it's summer and you deserve a break after all this hard work.